 How to Pack a Beach Bag for a Day with Kids

-I got a great deal of training from over a decade from being a military spouse –I moved 6 times in 11 years, and from being a mother of 3 young boys – talk about packing!
+I got a great deal of training for over a decade from being a military spouse –I moved 6 times in 11 years, and from being a mother of 3 young boys – talk about packing!
 And, must admit that being born and raised in Rio de Janeiro has given me a little “insider info” on how to pack to the beach!

-My bag always has these sections:
+My beach bag always has these sections:

 Why me first?
 Because, just like in a plane emergency, if my mask isn’t on, I can’t take care of my kids’ mask.

 - – A good sunscreen, one for the whole family, hypoallergenic, SPF 60 (it’s easier).

 - – Hair protector, it’s very good to protect your tresses from the long sun exposure during the summer, even more, if you color your hair.

 - – Hair clip – You can use the “teeth” of your hair clip to detangle your hair.
 Looks a lot nicer than that big comb! 😉